d2si/sovereign-keys/README.md

 - the `Private API Gateway URL`
 - the `Sovereign Keys` Public Signing Key: `api_public_key.pem`

-Before starting these steps, verify that the `cfn-sovereign-keys-mainstack` finished its previous updates.
+**Before starting these steps, verify that the `cfn-sovereign-keys-mainstack` finished its previous updates**.

 1. Connect to the bastion using SSH:
     ```sh